 You can also learn the story of Jerusalem inside the museum.
 Be sure to come back at night and check out the Tower of David Night Spectacular.
 The open air night show is a magnificent light and sound show projected on the entire interior of the citadel.
 The 45-minute presentation is mesmerizing and a must see while in Old City Jerusalem.

 Jerusalem Old City is made up of nine different gates connecting the walls of the city.
 There are some you can visit including Jaffa Gate, Damascus Gate, Lion’s Gate, and Zion Gate.
-You can walk along the ramparts of the city walls to enjoy magnificent views of Jerusalem Old City as well get from gate to gate.
+You can walk along the ramparts of the city walls.
+This will allow you to enjoy magnificent views of Jerusalem Old City as well as get from gate to gate.

 Jaffa Gate is the main passageway to the Christian quarter and you can walk the ramparts to the north leading to Lion’s Gate or South leading to Dung gate.
 The Damascus Gate is also another popular gate among Jerusalem Old City and is in the Muslim Quarter.
 Lion’s Gate leads to the Mount of Olives outside the city’s wall, another popular stop for visitors.